Adaptive Federated Minimax Optimization with Lower Complexities: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we perform numerical experiments on some federated minimax optimization problems to demonstrate the effectiveness of our FGDA and AdaFGDA algorithms.
-We compared our FGDA and AdaFGDA algorithms with state-of-the-art federated minimax optimization algorithms, including Local-SGDA~\citep{deng2021local}, Momentum-Local-SGDA~\citep{sharma2022federated}, CDMA~\citep{xie2023cdma} and FEDNEST~\citep{tarzanagh2022fednest}.
+In this section, we perform numerical experiments on some federated minimax optimization problems to demonstrate the efficiency of our FGDA and AdaFGDA algorithms.
+We compared our FGDA and AdaFGDA algorithms with state-of-the-art federated minimax optimization algorithms, including Local-SGDA~\cite{deng2021local}, Momentum-Local-SGDA~\cite{sharma2022federated}, CDMA~\cite{xie2023cdma} and FEDNEST~\cite{tarzanagh2022fednest}.
+All experiments are run over machine with Intel(R) Xeon(R) W-2255 CPU and Nvidia RTX2080ti(s).